-- a) Proposals which would result in the loss of existing local shopping facilities through redevelopment or change of use will not be permitted, unless: - they include proposals for alternative local shopping provision nearby; or - there is no reasonable prospect of viable continued use of the existing building or facility in its current use. - b) Proposals for the provision of new office space will be supported where this is in keeping with its surroundings in terms of scale and design. - c) Bringing redundant space above existing retail units in the town centre will be supported where the proposed use is in keeping with its surroundings and does not cause nuisance or other interference with near neighbours.
+- a) Proposals which would result in the loss of existing local shopping facilities through redevelopment or change of use will not be permitted will be discouraged, unless: - they include proposals for alternative local shopping provision in the town centrewnearby; or - there is no reasonable prospect of viable continued use of the existing building or facility in its current use. - b) Proposals for the provision of new office space will be supported where this is in keeping with its surroundings in terms of scale and design. - c) Bringing into use redundant space above existing retail units in the town centre, will be supported where the proposed use is in keeping with its surroundings and does not cause nuisance or other interference with near neighbours.